-Even the best PCP car deals will incur interest (APR) over the length of the contract.
+Even the best PCP car deals can incur interest (APR) over the length of the contract.
 Durations can vary from as little as 24 months right up to 60 months.
 This means that on top of your monthly payments for the car, interest will be added on top, resulting in higher monthly payments.
 What makes 0% APR car finance deals so attractive is, as the name suggests, you pay no interest over the term of your agreement.

 The result is lower monthly payments and the fact that you're only paying for the cost of the car if you elect to settle the optional final payment.
 One thing to bear in mind though is that you might be required to put down a larger deposit than if you were paying interest on a PCP deal, but that's a consideration you have to weigh up with your financial circumstances.